improving-minnesota/react-redux-workshop/labs/content/labs/06-capstone.md

 &nbsp;

-* Pass the 'logout' action from our AuthActions into Navigation as the 'onLogout' prop
+* Pass the 'logout' action from our AuthActionCreators into Navigation as the 'onLogout' prop

 <details>
   <summary>Code hint:</summary>